sverbanic/sverbanic.github.io/README.md

 ## About Me
-I'm (primarily) a molecular biologist that's really into using new biotechnologies to address challenging problems, but I'm also just a guy that loves backpacking, museums, skateboarding, and a strong cup of coffee.

-Currently, I'm a postdoc in Professor Irene Chen's lab at UCLA, but I'm also entering the job market.
+I'm a molecular biologist that's really into using new biotechnologies to address challenging problems, but I'm also just a guy that loves backpacking, museums, skateboarding, and a strong cup of coffee.
+Currently, I work as postdoc in Professor Irene Chen's lab at UCLA, expanding on my previous work and helping the lab move in new directions.

-If your company is looking for a hard-working, curious, innovative, and friendly new team member, please reach out.
+I hope you find what you need below, but if not, shoot me an email at saverbanic@gmail.com and I'll get back to you as soon as I can.
+I'm also on the job market, so if your company is looking for a hard-working, curious, innovative, and friendly new team member, please reach out.

-I hope you find what you need below, but if not, feel free to reach out using the contact info at the bottom!

 ## Experience
 * Postdoctoral Scholar, UCLA, March 2020 - Present